 STI Education Systems Holdings, Inc. ("STI Holdings" or the "Parent Company") was originally established in 1928 as the Philippine branch office of Theo H. Davies & Co., a Hawaiian corporation.
-It was reincorporated as a Philippine corporation in 1946.
+It was reincorporated as a Philippine corporation in 1946 as part of the Jardine-Matheson group.
 After many years of operations as part of the Jardine-Matheson group, STI Holdings was sold to local Philippine investors in 2006.
 In March 2010, it became part of the Tanco Group of Companies.